South Station: South Station Tower

-A North–South Rail Link has been proposed to unify the two halves of the rail system and make passenger transfers much easier and faster.
-However, as of May 2006, the Commonwealth of Massachusetts has withdrawn its sponsorship of the proposal due to its high cost.
-The North–South Rail Link is not mentioned in the MBTA's FY2010–FY2014 Capital Investment Program.
-Currently, passenger equipment is transferred between the two halves of the system via the Grand Junction Railroad, which is not used in revenue passenger service.

-Accessibility

-The commuter rail and Amtrak platforms are fully accessible, with level access from the main station entrance and the waiting area onto the high-level platforms.
-Most southside commuter rail stations are also handicapped accessible, but some stations (mostly on the Framingham/Worcester Line and Franklin Line) are not.
-Most Amtrak stations on the Lake Shore Limited and the Northeast Corridor routes are also accessible.

-Elevators are provided for handicapped access to the subway station.
-The bus station can be reached via the track 1 platform.

-South Station Expansion Project
+Proposed expansion

 As a major transfer station offering connections to multiple modes, South Station is expected to see additional passenger throughput as a result of system improvements and a general increase in ridership.
 The existing underground Red Line and Silver Line stations are adequate for the near future, but the surface-level commuter rail and Amtrak platforms are at capacity.

 A proposed relocation of the Boston General Mail Facility, which is located on Dorchester Avenue next to the station tracks, would allow for increased capacity at South Station.
 Seven more tracks are planned to be added to the existing thirteen tracks, allowing increased use by both MBTA Commuter Rail and Amtrak trains.

 In October 2010, the Commonwealth of Massachusetts was awarded a $32.5 million grant from the federal government to begin planning for this expansion.
 After deliberations, a $43 million contract (including $10.5 million in state funds) was awarded in August 2012.
 The planning project will advance the new station area, including a possible passenger mezzanine over the platforms, to the 30% design level.
 Other elements include a redesign of the South Station interlocking, new commuter rail layover facilities, and the restoration of public access to the adjacent section of Dorchester Avenue and the Fort Point Channel, filling in a missing half-mile segment of the Boston Harborwalk.
 The station expansion is intended to allow for increases in commuter rail service on the Fairmount Line and Framingham/Worcester Line, addition of South Coast Rail service, and increased Amtrak frequencies.